justinrreyes/C---Blackjack/README.txt

-Very simple and crude blackjack game created using C++
+Very simple blackjack game made using C++

-Only input that is checked to be valid is the betting system.

-If you do play the game please do not try to break it because it will :D

-Just a fun little side project in my freetime to cure some boredom.
+One of my first tiny side projects in learning C++.

 MADE BY: